jayveebustarde/react-bootstrap-personal/README.md

 - Builds the app with Vite.
 - Uploads the contents of the `dist/` folder to Azure Static Web Apps using `Azure/static-web-apps-deploy@v1`.

->If you change the output directory in vite.config, make sure output_location in azure-deploy.yml stays in sync.
+>If you change the output directory in `vite.config`, make sure output_location in `azure-deploy.yml` stays in sync.

 ---